pombredanne/blackduck-scan-directguidance/README.md

         GITHUB_TOKEN: ${{ github.token }}
 ```

-See below for a full description of all available parameters.
+See below for full descriptions of all available parameters.

 ## Creating SARIF for Import as GitHub Code Scanning Alerts - Primary Package Managers

-This operation mode will create a GitHUb SARIF output file documenting vulnerable direct dependencies (and vulnerable child dependencies) for the primary package managers listed above.
+This operation mode will create a GitHub SARIF output file documenting vulnerable direct dependencies (and vulnerable child dependencies) for the primary package managers listed above.

 The `sarif` parameter is used to indicate that a SARIF file should be created.
-Not that specifying the `sarif` parameter will stop the other operation modes from running by default.
-Specifying the parameters `fix_pr` or `comment_on_pr` will run these modes, but you would need to run them within the specific event types.
+Note that specifying the `sarif` parameter will stop the other operation modes from running by default.
+See the FAQs below for how to run the other operation modes in addition to SARIF output.

 The following step would need to be added to a Github Action to create the SARIF file `blackduck-sarif.json`: